aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/02-permissions/index.md

 As we mentioned earlier, it is essential that only the right person or contract can execute a certain action.
 As a developer, you might have seen or used [modifiers such as `onlyOwner`](https://docs.openzeppelin.com/contracts/2.x/api/ownership#Ownable) in contracts.
 This `onlyOwner` modifier provides basic access control to your DAO: only the `owner` address is permitted to execute the function to which the modifier is attached.

-In aragonOSx, we follow the same approach but provide more advanced functionality:
+In Aragon OSx, we follow the same approach but provide more advanced functionality:
 Each `DAO` contracts includes a `PermissionManager` contract allowing to flexibly, securely, and collectively manage permissions through the DAO and, thus, govern its actions.
 This `PermissionManager`, called `ACL` in previous Aragon OS versions, was one big reason why our protocol never got hacked.
 The code and configuration of a DAO specifies which wallets or contracts (`who`) are allowed to call which authorized functions on a target contract (`where`).